 So what can you expect if you are looking to add a dose of good deeds to your next voyage?
 Here are the latest philanthropic strides from ship to shore.

 Other lines also appeal directly to travelers for contributions.
-In addition to supporting the Susan G. Koman foundation, Costa Cruises raises money for the World Wildlife Fund to assist marine projects in the Mediterranean, the Caribbean's Greater Antilles and Northeastern Brazil.
+In addition to supporting the Susan G. Komen foundation, Costa Cruises raises money for the World Wildlife Fund to assist marine projects in the Mediterranean, the Caribbean's Greater Antilles and Northeastern Brazil.
 Celebrity Cruises gives guests the opportunity to donate to the Galapagos Fund onboard.
 Australia-based Orion Expeditions matches its guests' donations to a women's sewing cooperative in the Solomon Islands.
 And travelers on Lindblad Expeditions can make donations to the Lindblad Expeditions & National Geographic Joint Fund for Exploration and Conservation, which raises money for conservation and sustainable tourism projects.

 Lending a Hand On Shore

-Volunteer activities are still an emerging part of shore excursions, but there are efforts worth noting.
-Holland America rolled out its first shoreside volunteer activities in Alaska in 2009 with a program called Cruise With Purpose.
-Available on all itineraries that stop in Juneau through September, the excursion benefits two local environmental organizations -- the Alaska Sea Grant Marine Advisory Program and the Marine Conservation Alliance.
+Volunteer activities have made their way into shore excursions, too.
+Holland America rolled out its first shoreside volunteer activities in Alaska in 2009 with a program called "Cruise With Purpose."
+Available on all itineraries that stop in Juneau, the excursion benefits two local environmental organizations -- the Alaska Sea Grant Marine Advisory Program and the Marine Conservation Alliance.
 Passengers board research vessels to document local humpback and orca whale populations.
 They also measure ocean temperatures, gather plankton and collect water samples -- readings that serve as a barometer for the annual salmon run season in Alaska.
 The trip is capped with stops to remove debris and non-native material from local beaches.

-Norwegian Cruise Line hosted a seven-night charter by Sweet, a lesbian travel company that wove in volunteer work throughout the trip.
+Charter companies have also been active in bringing on-shore fundraising and volunteer work to cruises.
+Norwegian Cruise Line, for example, hosted a seven-night charter by Sweet, a lesbian travel company that wove in volunteer work throughout the trip.
 A three-day pre-cruise package in New Orleans included replanting trees with a local Hurricane Katrina relief group.
-There were also volunteer options rolled into shore excursions.
+Volunteer options also were rolled into shore excursions.
 Travelers could help to paint a wing of a children's hospital in Belize City or clean a mile-long stretch of beach in Costa Maya, Mexico.
 Cruise organizers stressed that the volunteer activities in port still had a good dose of fun and relaxation.
-The beach clean-up, for instance, took place adjacent to a resort where the organizers hosted an afternoon of music, beach volleyball and kayaking.
+The beach cleanup, for instance, took place adjacent to a resort where the organizers hosted an afternoon of music, beach volleyball and kayaking.